jgerstmayr/EXUDYN/README.rst

 Exudyn
 ======

-+  Exudyn version = 1.2.109.dev1 (Corea)
++  Exudyn version = 1.2.124.dev1 (Corea)
-+  build date and time=2022-05-31  21:39
++  build date and time=2022-06-08  20:24
 +  **University of Innsbruck**, Austria, Department of Mechatronics

-Exudyn now includes a redundant coordinate (constraint) as well as a minimum coordinate formulation; machine learning and artificial intelligence interface (openAI gym); improved explicit and implicit solvers; sparse matrix support and multi-threading; creation of beams along curves; extended robotics modules; contact module; **PlotSensor** for simple post processing, ...
+Exudyn now includes a redundant coordinate (constraint) as well as a minimum coordinate formulation (KinematicTree); machine learning and artificial intelligence interface (openAI gym); improved explicit and implicit solvers; sparse matrix support and multi-threading; creation of beams along curves; extended robotics modules; contact module; **PlotSensor** for simple post processing, ...
 See theDoc.pdf chapter **Issues and Bugs** for changes!

 If you like using Exudyn, please add a *star* on github, and send an email to  ``reply.exudyn@gmail.com`` such that we can add you to our newsletter.
 Let us know, which features you are using or which **features you are missing** and follow us on
 `Twitter @RExudyn <https://twitter.com/RExudyn>`_ !